Aliases for ADORA2A Gene

 GeneCards Summary for ADORA2A Gene

 ADORA2A (Adenosine A2a Receptor) is a Protein Coding gene.
-Diseases associated with ADORA2A include Acute Encephalopathy With Biphasic Seizures And Late Reduced Diffusion and Normal Pressure Hydrocephalus.
-Among its related pathways are Calcium signaling pathway and G alpha (s) signalling events.
-GO annotations related to this gene include G-protein coupled receptor activity and protein heterodimerization activity.
+Diseases associated with ADORA2A include Acute Encephalopathy With Biphasic Seizures And Late Reduced Diffusion and Panic Disorder.
+Among its related pathways are Nucleotide-like (purinergic) receptors and RET signaling.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and protein heterodimerization activity.
 An important paralog of this gene is ADORA2B.

 UniProtKB/Swiss-Prot for ADORA2A Gene

 Receptor for adenosine.
 The activity of this receptor is mediated by G proteins which activate adenylyl cyclase.

 Adenosine A2A receptors are members of the adenosine receptor group of G-protein-coupled receptors that also includes A1, A2B and A3.
 A2A receptors display high expression levels in the spleen, thymus, leukocytes, blood platelets and the olfactory bulb.